YongchaoHuang/yongchaohuang.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: An arts lover and a scientist, an adventurer and a nerd.
+A heart full of soul to sense the beautiful world.
 ---

-My name is Inigo Montoya.
-I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family

-What else do you need?

-### my history

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+Hi there, welcome to my github page. \\
+My name is Yongchao Huang - a data science practioner/ML researcher/math enthusiatist.

+- I work on both algrithms and engineering.
+- and try to answer real-world questions via envidence.

+If you have any queries, pls don't hesitate to get in touch.